PAP0/Linx-Game/README.md

     E -- No --> E
 ~~~

 The PlayerJoinManager manages the joining of players in a game, assigns player prefabs and spawn points, and controls the visibility of HUD elements.
-The script contains variables like ```PlayerInputManager```, which is a reference to the PlayerInputManger, so that the player prefabs and spawnpoints can be changed, ```TimerScript```, which is a reference to the Timer script, the timer is turned on once enough players have joined so that the game can start, ```PlayerPrefabs```, Which is an array that contains different player prefabs, so that each player has a different character and ability, ```SpawnPoints```,  which is an array of transform positions that represent spawn positions for the playes in the game scene, ```HudJoinElements```, which is an array of HUD "Press to join" Elements that are turned off when the players join, ```CurrentPrefabIndex```, which keeps track of the current player prefab to use from the ```PlayerPrefabs``` array.

 ## Prop Placeback
 ![Prop Placeback](https://github.com/Bjornraaf/Linx-Game/blob/develop/Images/PropPlaceback.png)